-There was nothing wrong with the program as it was an- the 52 organizations who sponnounced in various speeches, sored the two-day talk and was a "leadership conference" except the abject parroting of the Truman war slogans.
+There was nothing wrong with the program as it was announced in various speeches, sored the two-day talk and was a "leadership conference except the abject parroting of the Truman war slogans.
 A. Philip Randolph's call for pressure on Truman to speak out against the terror and appoint a representative committee to survey the civil rights crisis; proposals to make civil rights an issue in the election campaign from congressmen to the presidency; pressure to have every presidential candidate speak for Negro rights over a nationwide hookup-all of these proposals were acceptable.
-But there was no chance for the delegates to say how they thought this program could be achieved.
+But there was no chance for the delegates to say how they thought this program could be cities, who did not believe that sented in Washington. the 52 organizations who sponlobbying session now have their work cut out.